-Some at-home tests may test for just one type of HSV, whereas others may test for both types.
+Some at-home tests may check for just one type of HSV, whereas others may test for both types.

-People who think that they might have had exposure to HSV and who want to take a test for reassurance despite a lack of symptoms will need to test for antibodies in the blood instead.
+Anyone who thinks they might have had exposure to HSV and wants to take a test for reassurance despite a lack of symptoms will need to test for antibodies in the blood instead.

 According to the American Sexual Health Association, people should wait 12–16 weeks from the time of sexual contact before taking a test.
-The test checks whether or not the body has developed antibodies for HSV-1 or HSV-2, and these may take some time to become detectable after exposure.
+The test checks whether or not the body has developed antibodies for HSV-1 or HSV-2, which may take some time to become detectable after exposure.

-People who are sexually active or who share needles with others may require regular testing.
+People who are sexually active or share needles with others may require regular testing.

-Individuals who have partners with herpes and who do not use barrier methods such as condoms each time they engage in sexual activity should also test for herpes regularly.
+Individuals with partners with herpes and who do not use barrier methods such as condoms each time they engage in sexual activity should also test for herpes regularly.

-A 2020 study notes that at-home kits may also benefit those who may not have access to routine healthcare.
+A 2020 study notes that at-home kits may also benefit those who may not access routine healthcare.

 There are two types of home tests: self-collection and laboratory-based.

-After purchasing a test collection kit from an online provider, an individual receives all the tools they need to perform the test at home.
-They collect a blood sample, following the instructions in the kit, and send it back to the company or its laboratory for analysis.
+After purchasing a test collection kit from an online provider, individuals receive all the tools they need to perform the test at home.
+They collect a sample by following the instructions in the kit and then return it to the company or its laboratory for analysis.